boltops-tools/lono/docs/_docs/configs/shared-variables.md

 nav_order: 14
 ---

 Shared Variables are configs that you define to affect how the templates are generated at compile-time.
 Shared variables are available to all templates, helpers, and parameters.

+## Location

 The variables are defined in the `configs/BLUEPRINT/variables` folder.

+    configs/
+    ├── ecs-spot
+    │   └── variables
+    │       ├── development.rb
+    │       └── production.rb
+    └── vpc
+        └── variables
+            ├── development.rb
+            └── production.rb

+## Examples

 The variables files are merely Ruby scripts where instance variables (variables with an @ sign in front) are made available.

 Here's an example: